knu/sorted_set/README.md

 other: comparison with `<=>` must not return nil for any pair of elements.
 Otherwise ArgumentError will be raised.

+Currently this library does nothing for JRuby, as it has its own version of Set and SortedSet.

 ## Installation

 Add this line to your application's Gemfile: